babaralijamali/aes-tool/README.md

 # AES Encryption Decyption Tool

-Aestool is advanced AES encryption and decryption tool.
+Aestool is advanced AES encryption and decryption tools.
-Version : 0.0.1

 ## Installation
 You can install the package using pip:

 pip install aestool